DonaK695/PSP_ParkerNet_switchback_classifier/Model_Card_ParkerNet_v1.0.md

 If you use ParkerNet in your work, please cite:

-> Kuruppuaratchi, D. C., et al. (2025), "An Iterative, Deep Learning Approach for Switchback Classification in Parker Solar Probe Data", *The Astrophysical Journal Supplement Series*.
+> "An Iterative, Deep Learning Approach for Switchback Classification in Parker Solar Probe Data" by Dona Kuruppuaratchi, associated with manuscript number :AAS63074.

 Additionally, cite the model version used and cite the Zenodo DOI associated with the release.